top of page

 • Whether the donor has an interest in the property.

-• Whether donor will occupy the property.
+• Whether the donor will occupy the property.

 ID & Source of Funds